penumbra-zone/penumbra/docs/guide/src/dev/metrics.md

 Grafana has an [import/export](https://grafana.com/docs/grafana/latest/dashboards/export-import/) feature that we use for maintaining our dashboards.

-1. Export the dashboard as JSON with the default settings
+1. View the dashboard you want to export, and click the share icon in the top bar.
+2. Choose **Export**, and enable **Export for sharing externally**, which will generalized the datasource.
-2. Rename the JSON file and copy into the repo (`config/grafana/dashboards/`)
+3. Download the JSON file, renaming it as necessary, and copy into the repo (`config/grafana/dashboards/`)
-3. PR the changes into main, and confirm on preview post-deploy that it works as expected.
+4. PR the changes into main, and confirm on preview post-deploy that it works as expected.

 ## Editing metrics locally